 Accessing support online may be an attractive option, as it offers a degree of anonymity and confidentiality.

-The Suicide Call Back Service offers an online chat service for people bereaved by suicide.
+The Suicide Call Back Service offers an online counselling service for people bereaved by suicide.